barryhamsy/onennabe-docs/docs/unlocking-games-and-library.md

 ---

+## ⚠ 32-Hour Cooldown

+!!! warning "Important — Read Before Unlocking"
+    Each game unlock has a **32-hour cooldown** before you can unlock another game.

+    - You can only unlock **one game at a time**
+    - After unlocking a game, you must wait **32 hours** before unlocking the next one
+    - Plan ahead — unlock your next game before you finish the current one
+    - The cooldown timer starts immediately after you click **Unlock Game**

+---

 ## Navigating the Library Tab

 The Library tab shows all games that have been unlocked and downloaded on your PC.